The Glamour of Aviation SMS Consulting

 5 – Build Resources before Consulting

-As aviation safety management systems grow in complexity and size, having SMS tools to cut through as many redundant, time-consuming, and manually laborious tasks are absolutely critical for being a good aviation SMS consultant.
+As aviation safety management systems grow in complexity and size, having SMS tools to cut through as many redundant, time-consuming, and manually laborious tasks is absolutely critical for being a good aviation SMS consultant.
 Every minute you spend manually entering data or repeating tasks is time spent away from more pressing responsibilities.
 Resources can be:

 - SMS software;